 Kungfu is dead, and we all know it, but its teachings should not be forgotten: learning martial arts to become a better person, finding the balance between respect and self control, along with the ability to become a real animal if this means to protect our life and the one of the persons we love

 From “my pen is better than yours” to “my car is the fastest”.
 A problem rooted in humankind.

-Today martial arts have become too competition focused, and the Internet can prove this anytime: questions like “What is the deadliest martial style in the world” or “How to defeat your opponent in less than 3 seconds” are easy to be found on the web, and this clearly means that people is asking for it; a consequence of their own curiosity or because they watch too many movies / fights, this is hard to know.
+Today Martial Arts have become too competition focused, and the Internet can prove this anytime: questions like “What is the deadliest martial style in the world” or “How to defeat your opponent in less than 3 seconds” are easy to be found on the web, and this clearly means that people is asking for it; a consequence of their own curiosity or because they watch too many movies / fights, this is hard to know.

-It’s not uncommon even for me, that I use Youtube for promoting martial arts all round the world, to receive several comments that sound like “that’s useless: that master is better” or “that styles does not work today, mine is the ultimate style” or even “go to that channel and see real masters”.
+It’s not uncommon even for me, that I use Youtube for promoting Martial Arts all round the world, to receive several comments that sound like “that’s useless: that master is better” or “that styles does not work today, mine is the ultimate style” or even “go to that channel and see real masters”.

 Looks like the only purpose of having your say in the industry becomes a provocation followed by a trial where people beyond a keyboard just start letting their cruelest thoughts go without knowing that the purpose of that particular video is in primis showing, not comparing.
-People need to rediscover the purpose of things rather than choosing them for the way they look, and this covers almost everyting in this world:
+People need to rediscover the purpose of things rather than choosing them for the way they look, and this includes almost everything in this world: